pipeops-dev/docu-docs/docs/User Guides/pricing.md

 # Platform Pricing Plans

 Our platform offers flexible pricing plans to cater to the diverse needs of developers, startups, and enterprises.
-You can choose the plan that best fits your requirements and enjoy your deployment on your preferred cloud provider with enhanced cost optimization and no-code capabilities.
+You can readily choose the plan that best fits your requirements and enjoy your deployment on your preferred cloud provider with enhanced cost optimization and no-code capabilities.

 ## Developer Plan - $4.99/month, $47.39/year